Geodan/plv8_geo/README.md

 In your sql prompt run `CREATE EXTENSION plv8geo`
 This will put all the plv8geo stuff into a new schema called plv8.
 Functions will be available from this schema.

+In order to have the libraries loaded at startup time, add the following to postgresql.conf:
+`plv8.startproc = 'plv8.plv8_startup'`

 ## Available functions

 ### plv8.d3_totopojson